 Risk management is an often used phrase in business today.
 However without having a consistent interpretation of what it means and how to do it effectively, that creates risk in itself!

 Information security risk management and cybersecurity risk management are derivatives of that too.
 Both of these risk areas are growing in importance to organisations so the purpose of this article is to help demystify it to a practical and actionable level.
-In particular, we’ll share how to do risk management for the ISO 27001 standard and achieving compliance for the risk-focused part of the General Data Protection Regulation (GDPR).
+In particular, we’ll share how to do risk management for the ISO 27001 standard and achieving compliance for the risk-focused part of the General Data Protection Regulation (EU GDPR).

 What is information security risk management?